franzinc/agraph-python/docs/source/tutorial/example006.rst

        <vCard:Given>John</vCard:Given>
      </vCard:N>
    </rdf:Description>

+Save this file in :file:`./data/vcards.rdf` (or choose another path and adjust the code below).

-The N-Triples file contains a graph of resources describing the Kennedy family, the places where they were each born, their colleges, and their professions.
+The :download:`N-Triples file <../../data/kennedy.ntriples>` contains
+a graph of resources describing the Kennedy family, the places where they were each born, their colleges, and their professions.
 A typical entry from that file looks like this:

 .. code-block:: text